rmuif/web/README.md

 - Built on top of Firebase with Authentication, Firestore, Functions, Storage, and Performance Monitoring working from the start
 - Robust routing with React Router including error handling
 - Extensive mobile support with full-screen dialogs and [react-swipeable-views](https://react-swipeable-views.com) for tabs

+For an exhaustive list you can visit [the Features page on the Wiki](https://github.com/Phoqe/react-material-ui-firebase/wiki/Features).

 ## Demo